johnhart96/ELECTRON-4-PHP/README.md

 - `main.js` - Starts the app and creates a browser window to render HTML.
 This is the app's **main process**.
 - `index.php` - A web page to render.
 This is the app's **renderer process**.

+## For macOS Monteray or later users

+macOS has removed the default PHP instance from 12.0 onwards.
+Please see this link to re-install it https://github.com/shivammathur/homebrew-php

 ## To Use